 If you are in a position where you need to have your shoulder treated after a medical procedure, we are able to implement an effective rehabilitation program that will help to strengthen all the muscles around the shoulder and increase your range of motion overtime.
 As your muscles get stronger, you will see an increase in shoulder stability and reduction of the chance of you shoulder separating again.

-If you have already had your medical procedure and are looking for a great Paramus physical therapist, please contact Apex Orthopedic Rehabilitation.
+If you have already had your medical procedure and are looking for a great Wyckoff physical therapist, please contact Apex Orthopedic Rehabilitation.
 We offer a free evaluation for your first visit so give us a call today to schedule.